-- Never install a child seat facing backwards (or rear-facing) on the front passenger seat unless the front passenger airbag has been disabled.
+• Never install a child seat facing backwards (or rear-facing) on the front passenger seat unless the front passenger airbag has been disabled.
 This represents a risk of fatal injuries to the child!
-However, if it is necessary, in exceptional cases, to transport a child in the front passenger seat, the front passenger airbag must always be disabled $\Rightarrow$ page 44, "Deactivating airbags\" and move the seat to its highest position, in case it has this adjustment.
+However, if a child must, under exceptional circumstances, travel in the front passenger seat, the passenger airbag must be deactivated \Rightarrow page 40, "Deactivating airbags" and the seat put into the highest position where possible.